 No. You should be able to make an account from anywhere in the United States.

-However, you will not be able to play games, deposit or use other functions of your account unless PartyPoker’s geo-location software can verify that you are located within the state of New Jersey.
+However, you will not be able to wager real-money on games, or make deposits unless PartyPoker’s geo-location software can verify that you are located within the state of New Jersey.
 Withdrawals, on the other hand, can be made from anywhere in the nation.